Its development was kept under wraps for 14 years, but by 1991, the F-117 Nighthawk had become a household word.

 The 37th Tactical Fighter Wing, redesignated the 49th Tactical Fighter Wing, relocated from Tonopah to Holloman Air Force Base, N.M.
 Air Force analysts have so far found no way stealth technology can be compromised in the foreseeable future.
 In any case, the F-117A Nighthawk, the Skunk Works and Ben Rich are assured their places in aviation history.
 “We guaranteed to deliver an aircraft which would have stealth characteristics, be virtually undetectable by today’s known radar technologies, and be able to deliver a weapons system with unprecedented accuracy,” said Rich.
 “We’ve done that.
 Our accomplishments speak for themselves.”

-Don Hollway of York, Pa., writes frequently for Aviation History.
+Don Hollway of York, Pa., writes frequently for Aviation History Magazine.
 For additional reading: Stealth, by Doug Richardson; Desert Storm Air War, by Robert F. Door; and Aurora: The Pentagon’s Secret Hypersonic Spyplane, by Bill Sweetman.

-The story was originally published in the March 1996 issue of Aviation History.
-For more great articles subscribe to Aviation History magazine today!
+The story was originally published in the March 1996 issue of Aviation History Magazine.
+For more great articles subscribe today!